lwieske/digital-pipelines2platforms/README.md

 # Rise of Digital Platforms / Nations

-By the end of 2016 the United States alone take all 10 places in the ranking.
+By the end of 2020 the United States alone take 7 places in the ranking.

-Meanwhile China holds two positions in the top 10 with the platform companies Alibaba und Tencent.
+Meanwhile China holds three positions in the top 10 with the platform companies Alibaba und Tencent as well as TSMC (Taiwan Semiconductor Manufacturing Company).

 ``` r
 tenyearsafter(mcs$Year,